NoodleAlchemist/MYSHELL/README.md

-# Write a shell in C to allow a user to perform the following functions: Several of these functions use Unix system calls.
+# Write a shell in C to allow a user to perform the following functions: Several of these functions use Unix system calls, so this must be run in a Unix environment
 # View current working directory
 # Move to another directory
 # Start/End a process